RennyC4/TAoV/readme.txt

 Wazat - Helped with the armor pickup code so each player in multiplayer is able to grab it, a great balancing issue.
 Armor was removed but his code was then applied to gold & other pick ups.
 I also used his HP Bars from his Conquest mod.
+Miss you dude.

 DCMad - He helped with his suggestions on the mod and supported it greatly, also is the author of the castle level before I hacked/revised it to pieces and then finally turning it into a deathmatch arena (Arena2.bsp).

-bl1tz for Mapping / sound effects / awesome music work, he created all of dungeon.bsp along with most the original music you hear in this game
+Bl1tz for mapping / sound effects / awesome music work, he created all of dungeon.bsp along with most the original music you hear in this game.
+He hates lighting his maps, but I suppose the glass is always half full in others minds.

-Authors of rubicon2 (czg/metlslime) for their sparks model and code, I used it for effects when attacks are blocked
+Authors of rubicon2 (czg/metlslime) for their sparks model and code, I used it for effects when attacks are blocked.

 RPG for helping with graphic decisions / mapping / helping the mod along and being on the TAoV team originally.
 He created the first 2 areas of the game.
+He disappeared.

 speeds - Mapping, general support, bug reporting and more

-Evilbastard & Mindcrime, they made the Nehahra models that are used within the mod
+Evilbastard & Mindcrime, they made the Nehahra models that are used within the mod such as the damned Baron!

-Special thanks to Gokuma for helping with the sound from guardian heroes for the spell charging up; it fits nicely, and thanks Treasure for making the spell charging sfx
+Special thanks to Gokuma for helping with the sound from guardian heroes for the spell charging up; it fits nicely, and thanks Treasure for making the spell charging sfx.
+This is a person I communicated with over ICQ, he was awesome.
+I wish him well, if he's AMOGUS.

-LordHavoc for helping with me code-wise with searchradius(); which replaces findradius();
+LORDHavoc for helping with me code-wise with searchradius(); which replaces findradius();

-KingClops - Testing TAoV and giving feedback on glitches and suggestions

-FrikaC for the frame skipping code to keep things in sync, blacksmiths skin, camera fix and more
+FrikaC for the frame skipping code to keep things in sync, blacksmiths skin, camera fix and more.
+Sensei.

-Id software for Quake ofcourse, without them The Ascension of Vigil would not exist!
+iD software for Quake ofcourse, without them The Ascension of Vigil would not exist!

-mankrip / for testing / support

 Haze & jedilamma - New particle scripts that TAoV uses